-- In the case of a stoppage during loading. - Check for a fired case that has failed to eject or be removed. - If the holt cannot be closed on a live round - The ammunition is correct for the rifle. - o That there is not already a round in the chamber.
+- In the case of a stoppage during loading. - Check for a fired case that has failed to eject or be removed. - If the bolt cannot be closed on a live round - The ammunition is correct for the rifle. - That there is not already a round in the chamber

-Reference The Firearms Material AR15
+The Firearms: AR15